Valentine’s Day is almost here! Flowers, chocolates, stuffed animals, cards, jewelry, and fancy dinners can all add up, if you’re not prepared.

 3. Have date night at home.

 Watch a movie together, in the comfort of your home, with Redbox or Netflix.

-4. Cook a romantic dinner or go out to eat on another day.
+4. Cook a romantic dinner, picnic, or go out to eat on another day.

 Valentine’s Day dinners cost a premium at restaurants and you have to make a reservation ahead of time.
 Instead, cook a nice intimate dinner at home or order in.
 Then splurge on a decadent dessert.
 If you still want to celebrate by eating out, you’ll avoid the crowds and higher cost by choosing another day to eat out for your “Valentine’s Day” dinner.